5 REITs Well Positioned To Profit From Trump Energy Policies - Update

 5 Diverse REITs

-Here are five REITs to consider if a resurgence in US exploration and production of oil and gas comes to fruition during President-Elect Trump's administration: Investors Real Estate Trust (NYSE: IRET), CorEnergy (NYSE: CORR), EastGroup Properties (NYSE: EGP), UMH Properties (NYSE: UMH) and CyrusOne (NYSE: CONE).
+Here are five REITs to consider if a resurgence in US exploration and production of oil and gas comes to fruition during President-elect Trump's administration: Investors Real Estate Trust (NYSE: IRET), CorEnergy (NYSE: CORR), EastGroup Properties (NYSE: EGP), UMH Properties (NYSE: UMH) and CyrusOne (NYSE: CONE).

 The fascinating thing to me is that these REIT picks are all in wildly different sectors, from multifamily apartments, infrastructure, industrial, and manufactured home communities, to data centers, respectively.